mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker-v2.8.md

 This is a function used to determine which elements are tracked.
 The element is passed as the argument to the function and is tracked if and only if the value returned by the function is truthy.

-__Transform functions__

-This is a function used to transform data in each form field.
-The element is passed as the argument to the function and is replaced by the value returned.

 __Examples__

 To track every form element and every field except those fields named "password":